Calgary Hitmen: Awards and honours

 The Calgary Hitmen have captured numerous awards during the franchise's tenure.
 Hitmen players have been named the WHL's most outstanding player four times.
-Defenceman Karl Alzner won the Four Broncos Memorial Trophy in 2007–08, also named the defenceman of the year, and Brett Sonne won the trophy in 2008–09.
-Goaltender Martin Jones captured numerous awards in Calgary's championship season of 2009–10, including being named the top goaltender of the Memorial Cup, and Brandon Kozun led the entire Canadian Hockey League in scoring.
+Defenceman Karl Alzner won the Four Broncos Memorial Trophy in 2007–08—he was also named the defenceman of the year—and Brett Sonne won the trophy in 2008–09.
+Goaltender Martin Jones captured numerous awards in Calgary's championship season of 2009–10, including being named the top goaltender at the Memorial Cup, while Brandon Kozun led the entire Canadian Hockey League in scoring.

-As a whole, the Hitmen have won the Central Division six times, and four times have been the regular season champions.
 Brad Moran, the franchise's all-time leading scorer, had his number 20 retired in 2005, the first player to be so honoured.
 Following the lead of the Calgary Flames, the team introduced a new program in 2015 to honour former players.
-Called "Forever a Hitmen", the team named Ryan Getzlaf the first inductee.
+Called "Forever a Hitmen", the team named Ryan Getzlaf the first inductee in 2015.